Peter Addyman: Career

-Following his time at Cambridge Addyman worked at Queen's University Belfast, from 1962 to 1964 as an assistant lecturer in archaeology, and from then until 1967 as a lecturer.
+Following his time at Cambridge, Addyman worked at Queen's University Belfast, from 1962 to 1964 as an assistant lecturer in archaeology, and then until 1967 as a lecturer.
 From 1967 until 1972, he taught as a junior lecturer in Archaeology at the University of Southampton.
 During this time he variously directed excavations at Lydford (1964–1967), Ludgershall Castle (1964–1972), and Chalton (1970–1972).

-Addyman's path was bent towards academia, when in 1971 he was commissioned to analyse the impact of a proposed road in York.
+Addyman's path was bent towards academia when in 1971 he was commissioned to analyse the impact of a proposed road in York.
 His resulting report suggested the city establish an archaeological unit for excavations, suggesting it would serve both educational and touristic purposes.
-The money was found for the unit; he was offered the directorship; and from its founding in 1972 until 2002, Addyman served as the director of the York Archaeological Trust.
+Money was found for the unit; he was offered the directorship; and from its founding in 1972 until 2002, Addyman served as the director of the York Archaeological Trust.
 During that time he was responsible for archaeological excavations in York, and directed the development of the Jorvik Viking Centre, the Archaeological Resource Centre, and Barley Hall.
 Addyman and the Trust oversaw the publication of more than 60 volumes about the archaeology of York, and added tens of thousands of items to their collection.
-The Anglo-Saxon Coppergate helmet was discovered during the excavations for the building of the Jorvik Centre, inspiring several of Addyman's publications.
+The Anglo-Saxon Coppergate helmet was discovered during excavations in 1976–1981 prior to the building of Coppergate Shopping Centre, inspiring several of Addyman's publications.

 Addyman retired from the York Archaeological Trust on 30 September 2002, exactly 30 years after taking charge.
 "Archaeologists retire to do archaeology," he said at the time; he is currently the chairman of the Malton Museum Foundation, a position he has held since 2012, the president of the York Civic Trust, and since 2007 the director of Continuum Group Ltd.